 Written Assignments: None

-Basis for Grading Student Performance: Exams and class discussion.
+Basis for Grading Student Performance: Exam and class discussion.

 Other Comments: All businesses have intellectual property issues, and this course is a good introduction to help prepare students to meet their clients' needs.